lpsinger/userguide/glossary.rst

         astrophysical and not due to gravitational waves.
 Some examples of sources of terrestrial signals are statistical noise fluctuations, detector glitches, and ground motion.

+    SCiMMA
+        Scalable Cyberinfrastructure to support Multi-Messenger Astrophysics.
+        SCiMMA hosts one of the :term:`Kafka` brokers used to distribute LIGO/Virgo/KAGRA alerts.
+See https://scimma.org.

     Virgo
         Virgo Observatory (see `Virgo observatory home page